shaojwa/prog/en.md

 #### mastery
 // 精通

+#### natural
+The traditional UNIX signal model is extended to threads in a fairly natural way.

 #### number
 nproc - print the number of processing units available. sched_getcpu() returns the number of the CPU on which the calling thread is currently executing.